Tire Size Comparison Calculator

 Our Tire Size Calculator takes the guesswork out of upgrading your wheels.
 Simply enter two tire sizes side-by-side and get instant comparisons of overall diameter, circumference, revolutions per mile, and most importantly—how much your speedometer will be off.

 The tool generates a visual SVG comparison so you can literally see the difference between your current setup and potential new tires.
+If you’re also tracking fuel impact after a tire change, our Gas/Trip Cost Calculator is a practical next step.

 Why It Matters